Easy Vegan Tzatziki

 I love it because it’s super easy and only requires a few ingredients.
 Sure, you could make your own vegan sour cream, or use unsweetened yogurt, but I the ingredients for this recipe are readily available at most grocery stores.
 That’s why it’s my go-to choice.

-More homemade condiments to love: garlic aioli / tartar sauce / balsamic reduction / cocktail sauce
+Searching for more homemade condimentsgarlic aioli / tartar sauce / balsamic reduction / cocktail sauce

 How to make vegan tzatziki sauce

 Combine the ingredients.
-In a mixing bowl, whisk all ingredients until well incorporated.
-Season with salt and pepper to taste.
+In a large bowl, combine all your ingredients and use a whisk to mix them together thoroughly.
+Make sure that everything is well-blended then adjust the seasoning with salt and pepper to taste.

-Can tzatziki sauce be frozen?
+Store your sauce.
+Store the sauce in an airtight container in the fridge for 3–5 days.
 I don’t recommend freezing this recipe.
-Vegan sour cream doesn’t do well in the freezer, but luckily, the sour cream lasts in the fridge for a while so you can easily keep in on hand at all times.
+Vegan sour cream doesn’t do well in the freezer, but luckily, the sour cream lasts in the fridge for a while so you can still prepare this ahead of serving.

 Want to customize this sauce?
 Feel free to add fresh herbs like dill or chives.
 You can also add spices like cumin or coriander to it depending on what you’re serving.